Menu

 What Should Be the Expectations After Repair?

-The primary goal of repair surgery is to improve the existing problem within safe limits.
-"Total symmetry" may not always be possible in tissues that have previously undergone surgical procedures.
-Therefore, planning with realistic expectations is important for both surgical results and patient satisfaction.
+The primary goal of repair surgery is to improve the existing problem within safe clinical limits.
+"Perfect symmetry" may not always be possible in tissues that have undergone previous surgery.
+Therefore, planning with realistic expectations is crucial for both surgical results and patient satisfaction.

-If you think there is a permanent problem with the appearance of the breast after aesthetic breast surgery, the most correct approach is to have an evaluation with an expert examination instead of deciding on your own.
-Once the source of the problem is determined, it becomes clear whether a repair is necessary and which method is appropriate.
+If you think there is a permanent issue with the appearance of your breasts after aesthetic breast surgery, the best approach is to have an evaluation by specialist examination rather than deciding on your own.
+Once the source of the problem is identified, it becomes clear whether a repair is necessary and which method is appropriate.